wswsans/music-player/README-en.md

 ## Caution
-This app is made for [wswsan](https://github.com/wswsans)'s private reason.
+This app is made for [wswsan](https://github.com/wswsans)'s private purpose.
 So the user interface is rough and there are few descriptions.
 Sorry!